Tensions Rise Over Masks as Virus Grips Smaller US Cities

 The tensions are flaring amid an epic surge in U.S. deaths, hospitalizations and infections over the past several weeks.

-Deaths are running at more than 2,200 a day on average, all but matching the level seen during the last spring's peak in and around New York City.
+The U.S. topped 3,000 deaths Wednesday in what is a single-day record, according to the COVID Tracking Project.
+That's surpassed the level seen during last spring's peak in and around New York City.
 New cases per day have rocketed to more than 200,000 on average, and the number of patients in the hospital with COVID-19 stood at almost 105,000 on Tuesday, another all-time high.

+The grim figures led the usually stoic health director of the nation's most populated county to become emotional.
+Barbara Ferrer described “a devastating increase in deaths” in Los Angeles County, with the total hitting 8,075 on Wednesday.

+“Over 8,000 people who were beloved members of their families are not coming back,” Ferrer said, fighting back tears.

-Protesters in Montana’s Gallatin County have gathered for two consecutive weeks outside the Bozeman home of county health officer Matt Kelley to decry health regulations, including a statewide mask mandate.
-They have carried signs that read, “We refuse to be your experiment” and “Oxygen is essential.”
+Meanwhile, protesters in Montana’s Gallatin County have gathered for two consecutive weeks outside the Bozeman home of county health officer Matt Kelley to decry regulations, including a statewide mask mandate.
+They have carried signs reading, “We refuse to be your experiment” and “Oxygen is essential.”

 Last week, around 80 people lined Bozeman’s Main Street to support Kelley and other health officials.